The 1900s ‘Touch of blue’ corset that I made recently was the first 1900s corset that I’ve finished, but it wasn’t the first that I started.

 No dice.
 Fully laced there was over 5″ of lacing gap, and none of the seams sat in the right place.

 Ack!
 What to do?
-Lauren solved her fitssue by adding extra panels to the side, but I didn’t feel I had quite enough of a gap for that, and I was really worried about messing up the shape.
+Lauren solved her fitssue by adding extra panels to the side.
+I didn’t feel I had quite enough of a gap for that, and I was really worried about messing up the shape.
 So I decided to let out every seam as much as possible.
-The seam allowance is only 1/2″, but I could let out every seam 1/8″ on each side (so 1/4 per seam) and there were six seams for each half of the corset that could be let out, giving me an extra 3″ of corset, reducing the gap to a totally acceptable 2″ and a bit.
+The seam allowance is only 1/2″, but I could let out every seam 1/8″ on each side (so 1/4 per seam).
+With six seams for each half of the corset that could be let out, that would give me an extra 3″ of corset, reducing the gap to a totally acceptable 2″ and a bit.
 Plus, with the way corsets fit, once I got the seams in the right place on my body, I might be able to lace a little tighter.

 There was gnashing of teeth and muttering, and a LOT of unpicking.
 So much unpicking…